ROCm/rocprofiler/README.md

     # Exit a session with a given identifier created at launch
     rocsys –session session_name exit
     ```

-  - Device Profiling: A device profiling session allows the user to profile the GPU device for counters irrespective of the running applications on the GPU.
-This is different from application profiling. device profiling session doesn't care about the host running processes and threads.
-It directly provides low level profiling information.

   - rocprofv2:

     - Counters and Metric Collection: HW counters and derived metrics can be collected using following option: